 In surveys of older adults, 90% strongly wanted to stay in their own homes and communities.
 Current seniors, as well as those who will soon be seniors, want to "age in place.”
-Village Connections is part of a movement of Villages that has developed across the country to help achieve that goal.
 While each Village is different, all focus on providing a rich array of services and programs.
 Villages also represent a welcome, cost-effective way for citizens to take personal responsibility during an era of declining public resources.
 The best known "Village" is Beacon Hill Village, started in Boston in 2001.
 Beacon Hill Village has now grown to more than 300 members, serves four neighborhood communities and has served as a catalyst for the national Village Movement.

-In February 2010 one such resident asked the German Village Society to consider establishing an aging in place community program modeled after the successful Beacon Hill Village.
-Nationwide, more than 65 Villages are operating and over 120 are in various planning stages.
+Nationwide, more than 350 Villages are now operating and many others are in various planning stages.
 Many Villages have been recognized as exemplary community collaborations helping older Americans remain in their homes as they age, improve the quality of their lives, and save money in the process.

 What began as a grassroots idea in Boston spurred an international movement that now encompasses approximately 350 villages in the United States and around the world.
 These village are all connected to through another organization the Boston Village helped create, the Village to Village Network.

 Village Connections serves the Columbus neighborhoods of German Village, Schumacher Place, Merion Village, The Brewery District and parts of downtown.
 We enrolled out first members in 2012 and helped several neighborhoods throughout Ohio start their own "Village".
 We would like to see every neighborhood have their own "Village" so we wrote a one page guide to get interested folks started - How To Build Your Own Village.